 What the funding covers

-- additional activities such as trips or consumables
+- additional activities, such as trips

 Tip: Speak to your childcare provider to confirm any additional charges.